top of page

 When our Parts have some awareness of each other and there is collaboration and compromise, we are more likely to be well.
 When our Parts are isolated, polarised or in conflict with each other, this creates tension and distress in our body and we are more likely to struggle.

-So what has this got to do with Disordered Eating?
+So what has this got to do with our compulsive or controlled eating?

-When I was in the depths of my Disordered Eating I had key Parts that dominated.
+When I was in the depths of my challenges with food I had key Parts that dominated.
 My Restriction Part feared that if it didn’t stay focused on eating as little as possible, my body would change.
 It feared I would gain weight and draw attention to myself.
 Attention that might lead to judgement, humiliation and ultimately shame.

 The restriction triggered a Part of me who was sensitive to the deprivation I experienced.
 But the deprivation wasn’t just from the lack of food.
 I was a quiet child who felt too fearful to take up space, to have a voice and I kept much of who I was tightly inside.
 There was disconnection in myself and with others and little sense of belonging.